FabianB14/mc-exercise/FURBAR.md

 This is a function that Fabian has comleted in place of Carol.
 Do you think there is anything else you wanns do?
 Commenting as Bob.
 Should we push this back to git now?

+This is the second time trying the merge coflicts Bob Ok!!!!!
+This is Carol trying now also